Dir. Daniel Haller

 |A nice spot for a romantic picnic/sacrifice/demon impregnation|

 For one thing, even though the adaptation is loose most of Lovecraft’s fundamental ideas are still pretty well represented.
 You still got Stockwell name-dropping Yog-Sothoth, still got the insane mom impregnated by an extradimensional demon, still got an aspiring young hellraiser seeking out the Necronomicon in search of the the secret recipe for cooking up the return of an Elder God.
-The details are there, and I think it was a genuinely earnest attempt to adapt Lovecraft’s world to film.
+The details are there, and I think it was a genuinely earnest attempt to adapt Lovecraft’s world to film (its biggest alteration is its decided non-Lovecraftian tendency to remember that women exist).
 But really, more of it’s DNA comes from its Corman/Arkoff/Nicholson production than from the land of Cthulu.
 That means pretensions of gothy atmosphere mixed with swinging 70’s psychedelia and amateurish production elements.
 That can sometimes be a fun time on it’s own, but mostly it means inert productions which mostly consist of iffy acting in overlit but impressively constructed castle sets.
 Which is the case here.

 |Isn't technology amazing.
 This is where Stanley Kubrick got the idea for 2001, no question about it.|